abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_9_Functions/Section_9.md

     - When the function executes, the computation proceeds using the values as arguments, arguments most be the same as specified in parameters.

-    - If the function is used as the right side of an assigment statement, the return value will be substituted for the funtion.
+    - If the function is used as the right side of an assignment statement, the return value will be substituted for the function.

     - *int x = myFunctionCall()*.

-    - The calling function dosen't have to recognize or process the value returned from a called function.
+    - The calling function doesn't have to recognize or process the value returned from a called function.
   </details>

 ## Local and Global Variables

-- ***Local variables***: Variables defined inside a function are known as local variable, the local variable can only accesed by the function in which the variable is defined.
+- ***Local variables***: Variables defined inside a function are known as local variable, the local variable can only access by the function in which the variable is defined.

 - ***Global variables***: The opposite of a local variable, it can be accessed and change value by any function in the program, has the lifetime of the program.

-- If a local and globa variable have the same name the local variable will be taken.
+- If a local and global variable have the same name the local variable will be taken.

-- Global variable are a "bad" thing and should be avoided, as it promete coupling between function(dependencies), hard to find the location of bug.
+- Global variable are a "bad" thing and should be avoided, as it promote coupling between function(dependencies), hard to find the location of bug.